rafaela-felix/pyddt/README.md

 For now, pyddt does not contain formal tests.

 If you can run the tutorial notebooks (*docs/notebooks/* directory), you have successfully installed the package.
-Also, you may try excute
+Also, you may try execute

 ```
 import pyddt